 The State of California launched OnwardCA as an initiative of companies and foundations to get California workers displaced by COVID-19 back to work as quickly as possible.
 The online resource website (www.onwardca.org) will help employees access emergency resources, train for a new career, and connect to employers seeking people with certain skill sets.

 Resources for Placentia Businesses

 The City of Placentia recognizes the impact COVID-19 will have on local businesses and our regional economy.
-The City has created a separate webpage that provides of a variety of resources to businesses from various state and federal agencies.
+The City has created a separate webpage that provides a variety of resources to businesses from various state and federal agencies.
 Please visit the following link: www.placentia.org/businessresources

 Coronavirus Rumor Control

-The Department of Homeland Security has created a webpage is to help the public distinguish between rumors and facts regarding the response to coronavirus (COVID-19) pandemic.
+The Department of Homeland Security has created a webpage is to help the public distinguish between rumors and facts regarding the response to the coronavirus (COVID-19) pandemic.
 Rumors can easily circulate within communities during a crisis.
-Do your part to the stop the spread of disinformation by doing 3 easy things; don’t believe the rumors, don’t pass them along and go to trusted sources of information to get the facts about the federal (COVID-19) response.
-Please visit Coronavirus Rumor Control webpage for more information.
+Do your part to stop the spread of disinformation by doing 3 easy things; don’t believe the rumors, don’t pass them along, and go to trusted sources of information to get the facts about the federal (COVID-19) response.
+Please visit the Coronavirus Rumor Control webpage for more information.

 Citizens that want to report a business in violation of the State’s Order can file a complaint with the Orange County Health Care Agency by calling (714) 433-6000.

 At this time, all questions regarding Coronavirus should be directed to the Orange County Health Care Agency (HCA).
 Residents are encouraged to call the County’s Coronavirus Hotline at (714) 834-2000 or visit https://occovid19.ochealthinfo.com/.